PHOTO GALLERY

 In Bowling Green, Florida, I did a creativity workshop with ladies from several

 area churches.
-We had a great time sharing "sensory memories."
+We had a a lot of fun sharing "sensory memories."

 More than 130 women participated in my "A New Year: A New You" workshop in Ocala, Florida.